Bobbie Brown

 Bobbie Jean Brown (born October 7, 1969), sometimes credited as Bobbie Brown-Lane, is an American actress, model, and former beauty pageant contestant.
-She appeared in the video for Warrant's song "Cherry Pie".
+She appeared in the 1989 videos for Great White's "Once Bitten, Twice Shy" and "House of Broken Love", and in the 1990 video for Warrant's song "Cherry Pie".

 Early life

 Brown was born October 7, 1969, in Baton Rouge, Louisiana.
 She is the oldest child of Bobby Gene and Judy Ann Brown (née Faul).
 Brown has three siblings: a brother, a half brother, and a half sister.
 Her parents divorced when she was a freshman in high school and her mother later remarried.
 Brown attended high school at Starkey Academy in Central, Louisiana.

 Career

 Brown won the Miss Louisiana Teen USA 1987 title and represented Louisiana in the Miss Teen USA 1987 pageant broadcast live from El Paso, Texas in July 1987.
 Brown won the spokesmodel competition on Star Search a record thirteen times.
 In 1990, she hosted the syndicated fashion series Preview: The Best of the New.
 Brown also appeared in TV shows such as Married... with Children (three episodes) and films such as 1993's Last Action Hero in which fellow Miss Teen USA Bridgette Wilson portrayed Arnold Schwarzenegger's daughter.

 Brown worked as a model for Budweiser and other companies.
-She also appeared in music videos, including Great White's "Once Bitten, Twice Shy" and "House of Broken Love" and Hurricane's "I'm On to You", Louie Louie "Sittin' in the Lap of Luxury".
+She also appeared in music videos, including Great White's "Once Bitten, Twice Shy" and "House of Broken Love", Hurricane's "I'm On to You", and Louie Louie's "Sittin' in the Lap of Luxury".
 She is best remembered as the girl in Warrant's "Cherry Pie" video released in 1990.

 In the late 1990s, she hosted a TV infomercial that advertised the eight-CD set called "Big Rock: The 80s Generation".
 In 1998, she sued Penthouse for featuring a model also named Bobbie Brown.
 In 2009, Brown wrote and hosted the VH1 documentary series, "Do It for the Band: Women of the Sunset Strip".

 In 2012, Brown joined the cast of the reality show Ex-Wives of Rock, airing on the Fuse network.
 In November 2013, Brown's memoir co-written with Caroline Ryder and titled Dirty Rocker Boys: Love and Lust on the Sunset Strip, was published by Gallery Books, a division of Simon & Schuster, Inc. Brown used to run an online clothing store bobbiejeanbrown.net, though the site is currently offline.

 In 2016, Brown appeared as Lexxi's mother in Live from Lexxi's Mom's Garage and also is on the album cover, an acoustic live DVD by Steel Panther, and also appeared in their music video for "She's Tight".